augustss/verse-semantics/Book/docs/02_builtins.md

 Verse provides a rich set of built-in types that cover the full spectrum of programming needs.
 The numeric types `int`, `float`, and `rational` handle mathematical operations, counters, and measurements.
 The `logic` type represents boolean values for conditions and flags.
 Text is handled through `char`, `char32`, and `string` types for character data, player names, and messages.
 Container types like arrays, maps, optionals, and tuples manage collections and structured data.
 Two special types, `any` and `void`, serve unique roles in the type hierarchy as the supertype of all types and the empty type respectively.
 Let's explore each built-in type in detail, starting with the numeric types that form the backbone of game logic.

-## Intrinsic Functions
+## Intrinsics

-Verse includes **intrinsic functions**—built-in operations provided directly by the runtime that cannot be implemented in pure Verse code.
+*intrinsic functions* are built-in operations provided directly by the runtime that cannot be implemented in pure Verse code.
 These functions receive special compiler treatment and form the foundation for many language features.
-Understanding intrinsics helps you work effectively with Verse's built-in capabilities and understand their unique constraints.

 Intrinsic functions are special because they:

 - **Implemented by the runtime**: Written in C++ or other native code, not Verse
 - **Cannot be replicated in Verse**: Require access to runtime internals or low-level operations